In This Article

-While this news is most certainly a welcomed wave of normalcy in comparison to what weddings have looked like in the past 12 months, it is unfortunately not the finish line of the pandemic, notes Robert Hess III, M.P.H., public health expert and founder and Chief Executive Officer of Hess III Consulting, LLC.
-“Couples will still need to uphold other COVID-19 prevention measures, even at their wedding receptions, including masks, physical distance, and handwashing, which will definitely make weddings look different this year,” he says.
-“This doesn’t factor in the new variants which are rapidly evolving and should be heavily considered as part of planning.”
+While vaccines have welcomed a wave of normalcy, it is unfortunately not the finish line of the COVID-19 pandemic, notes Robert Hess III, M.P.H., public health expert and founder and Chief Executive Officer of Hess III Consulting, LLC.
+“Couples will still need to uphold other COVID-19 prevention measures, even at their wedding receptions,” he says.
+“This doesn’t factor in the new variants which are rapidly evolving and should be heavily considered as part of planning."

 What to Do Before the Wedding